alakbarz/alak.bar/public/blog/NEOWISE.md

 # A Drop in the Ocean

 *Want to use these as your wallpaper?
 Go ahead.
-If you want to use them else where or if you want the original high resolution JPEG (or even RAW files) just [contact me](/#contact).*
+If you want to use them elsewhere or if you want the original high resolution JPEG (or even RAW files) just [contact me](/#contact).
+These images are not in the public domain... yet.*

 I was so close to packing up my tripod, capping my lens, and giving up.
 I had been standing on top of Craiglockhart Hill for over thirty minutes now, with a cold breeze pilfering my precious warmth from me.